VNH is Dartmouth Health’s preferred provider and most trusted choice for compassionate and collaborative hospice and home health care.

 • Unable to dress or bathe without assistance

-• No meaningful verbal communication
+• No meaningful verbal communications

 • Complications such as aspiration pneumonia, UTI, septicemia, recurrent fevers

-• Decubitus ulcers stage 3 or 4
+• Pressure Injury Stage 3 or 4

 • Weight loss of 10% over last six months

-• Coma or persistent vegetative state >3 days
+• Coma or persistent vegetative state > 3 days

-• Dysphagia: without artificial nutrition/hydration
+• Dysphagia without artificial nutrition and/or hydration

 • Dependence in all ADLs